The General Locomotive and the Great Locomotive Chase

-On April 12, 1862, James J. Andrews and a band of Union Civil War spies stole the General locomotive from under the watchful eyes of guards at nearby Confederate Camp McDonald while train passengers and crew were eating breakfast at the Lacy Hotel in Big Shanty, which is now Kennesaw.
-Andrews and his raiders attempted to travel up to Chattanooga, Tennessee, in an attempt to cause as much damage as possible to the Western & Atlantic Railroad by destroying telegraph wires and as much of the railroad itself along their path.
+On April 12, 1862, James J. Andrews and a band of Union Civil War spies stole the General locomotive in Big Shanty (today called Kennesaw).
+Andrews and his raiders were attempting to use The General to travel up to Chattanooga, Tennessee, in an attempt to damage the Western & Atlantic Railroad linking Atlanta with that city.

-The spies were stopped just before reaching Chattanooga.
+After a day-long chase, the spies were stopped just before reaching Chattanooga.
 Those who were caught, including Andrews and Sgt.
 John Scott, were hanged.
-The Union participants of the Great Locomotive Chase were later among the first recipients of the Medal of Honor, many posthumously.
+The Union participants of this Great Locomotive Chase were later among the first recipients of the Medal of Honor, many posthumously.

-At the Southern Museum, you'll follow in the daring footsteps of Confederate Conductor William Fuller as he chases "Andrews Raiders" through the north Georgia mountains with a dramatic tour featuring an exciting movie about the Great Locomotive Chase, a façade of the Lacy Hotel, a tunnel and the General locomotive itself.
-Learn more about the Civil War spies in the Museum's Raiders Gallery that features Sgt.
-Scott's Medal of Honor, as well as photos and information about all 22 raiders.
+At the Southern Museum, you'll follow in the daring footsteps of Confederate Conductor William Fuller as he chases the "Andrews Raiders" through north Georgia with a dramatic exhibit featuring an exciting movie about the raid, art and artifacts explaining the event, a mockup of Tunnel Hill,Georgia, and the locomotive General itself.